SAIKIRANN226/AWS_DevOps_Notes/Ansible/Overview.md

 - What is PULL (Chef) architecture in ansible, how do you configure PULL ?
 Install Agents
 - Install ansible in ansible-server & connect to Node ? "ansible -i NodeIP, all -e ansible_user=centos -e ansible_password=DevOps321 -m ping" Hence connection is success between Ansible and Node.
-- Install nginx in Node from Ansible ? "ansible -i 34.203.214.64, all -e ansible_user=centos -e ansible_password=DevOps321 --become -m yum/service -a "name=nginx state=present/started/stopped"
+- Install nginx in Node from Ansible ? "ansible -i NodeIP, all -e ansible_user=centos -e ansible_password=DevOps321 --become -m yum/service -a "name=nginx state=present/started/stopped"
 - What is the difference between Shell commands and Ansible modules ?
 - What is the difference between Shellscript and Ansible-playbook ?